Shivam94566/Shivam94566/README.md

 Aspiring software developer focused on DSA and AI/ML.
-Working with Python and Java to strengthen problem-solving skills and build impactful projects 🚀
+Working with Python and C++ to strengthen problem-solving skills and build impactful projects 🚀

 ### 🌐 Socials: